aroflcoppter/dankium/README.md

-# Server Status
-The server is under targeted attack I had to reinstall it because I could not access it at all without booting into another operating system.
-I believe they are exploiting a flaw in nginx mainline.

 # Dankium Browser
 Dankium is a chromium based browser focused on providing top of the line security and adblocking in addition to other features.
-Please read and agree to the [Terms of Service](https://dankium.ca/tos.html) and [Privacy Policy](https://dankium.ca/privacy.html).
+Please read and agree to the [Terms of Service](https://dankium.ca/terms-of-service/ and [Privacy Policy](https://dankium.ca/privacy-policy/).

 ## Android